 An investment fund for a budgetary support locally targeted, named the Food Security Fund to highlight its exclusive orientation to the funding of actions related to food and nutritional security, has been planned in the framework of this programme.
 It serves to fund three types of structuring investments projects.

 The monitoring tools

-The mechanism of monitoring-review of the SLC (Support to Local Communities) component, managed by UNCDF integrates in the arrangement set up by the Global Program.
-Specifically, a monitoring-review system of the program is implemented for the needs to follow up on the contribution of the component and to enable a more precise evaluation of its input in relation to the areas covered.
+The mechanism of monitoring-review of the SLC (Support to Local Communities) component, managed by UNCDF integrates in the arrangement set up by the Global Programme.
+Specifically, a monitoring-review system of the programme is implemented for the needs to follow up on the contribution of the component and to enable a more precise evaluation of its input in relation to the areas covered.